Aditya-Desai09/Python_P/README.md

 2) Random Password Generator:

-    -User Input: Prompt the user to specify the desired length of the
+    -User Input: T user specifies the desired length of the password.

-password.

-Generate Password: Use a combination of random characters to

-generate a password of the specified length.
+    -Generate Password: Uses a combination of random characters to generate a password of the specified length.
-   -Get the password length from user and generate a random password.